HiSET Science Study Guide: Essential Scientific Skills

 Using the Scientific Method

 The scientific method is the foundation for all modern science.
-Developed in the 17th century, it is a process all scientists follow in their work.
+Developed in the 17th century, it is a process scientists follow in their work.

 Let’s break down each step: